 Gonzaga News Service

-SPOKANE, Wash. — The 1,200 first-year students Gonzaga University welcomes to campus this week represent one of the two brightest academic classes in its 131-year history — a virtual tie with last year’s entering class.
-The first-year students moved into campus residence halls on Friday and will take part in New Student Orientation through Monday.
+SPOKANE, Wash. — The 1,200 first-year students Gonzaga University welcomed to campus this week represent one of the two brightest academic classes in its 131-year history — a virtual tie with last year’s entering class.
+The first-year students moved into campus residence halls on Aug.
+24 and took part in New Student Orientation through Aug.
+27.

 “Once again, we are thrilled to enroll motivated, hard-working, multitalented students with diverse stories, experiences, and interests.
 We are very impressed with their academic success and potential, as well as their hearts,” said Erin Hays, director of undergraduate admission.
 “The Gonzaga community, both inside and outside the classroom, will be enhanced due to their engagement and vibrancy.”